 - 1 Tomtec Quadra 96

 QPS offers discovery screening as part of the drug candidate selection process.
-Discovery screen studies require small amounts of compound and data generated in a timely manner (7 days) enabling feedback to the discovery chemist on structural activity relationships.
-A typical discovery screen may include:
+Discovery screen studies require small amounts of compound and data generated in a timely manner (7 days), enabling feedback to the discovery chemist on structural activity relationships.
+A typical discovery screen may include the following:

-- Utilizing rat and/or human liver microsomes or hepatocytes.
+- Utilize rat and/or human liver microsomes or hepatocytes.